Johnstons Story (1966-74)

 growing folk and ballad scene in Ireland at the time and they were

-was assured when their second single, The Curragh of Kildare
+was assured when their third single, The Curragh of Kildare

 ranks to help fill out their on stage sound.
-Paul had been standing
+However, the

 disagreement between Michael and his sisters (as reported in